anggrayudi/SimpleStorage/README.md

 The more higher API level, the more Google restricted file access on Android storage.
-Although Storage Access Framework (SAF) is designed to secure user's storage from malicious apps, but this makes us even more difficult in accessing files.
+Although Storage Access Framework (SAF) is designed to secure user's storage from malicious apps, but this makes us even more difficult in accessing files as a developer.
 Let's take an example where [`java.io.File` has been deprecated in Android 10](https://commonsware.com/blog/2019/06/07/death-external-storage-end-saga.html).

 Simple Storage ease you in accessing and managing files across API levels.